 Whether you’re sharing a house, a flat or even a room, living with someone you barely know is very likely to cause some problems.
 Most of the time these problems are simply misunderstandings, but there are often episodes in universities throughout the nation where the issues are a bit bigger then trying to get everyone to respect your rule about the toilet seat.
 To help you navigate the minefield that is shared living, we’re listing the most common flatmate problems and offering our best advice on how to get by.

 1. Cleaning and chores

 Everyone has different standards of cleanliness, and they also have different methods in which they clean.
 Maybe you’re territorial and like your space just so, or perhaps you’re a bit of a slob and don’t see the need to spend your day on your hands and knees scrubbing away.
 Whatever the case, finding a middle ground where this topic is concerned is extremely important when you share an abode, and its one of the most common flatmate problems.

-Remember that you won’t get your deposit back if you fail to look after your student digs, and excess mess and dirt can lead to household pests and just generally very unhappy flatmates.
+Remember that you won’t get your deposit back if you fail to look after your student accommodation, and excess mess and dirt can lead to household pests and just generally very unhappy flatmates.
 If it’s not you that’s the issue then stage an intervention with the offending flatmate.

 2. Extra flatmate problems